We the

 regarding air and space travel, matters regarding immigration, imports and

-postal service.
+information technologies, and the postal service.

 i.
 No tax or duty shall be laid on articles exported from any state.
-No preference shall be given by any regulation
+No preference shall be given by any

-another.
+duties in another.

 ii.
 No state shall be mandated to accept imports from any particular state